Role & Background

-Garrick is our software architect and primary owner of the overall architecture of STRIDE, CHOIR, and other systems.
+Garrick is our software architect and primary owner of the overall architecture of STARR, CHOIR, and other systems.
 After studying mathematics and computer science, he built software for banking and corporate finance before joining us in 2007.
 His research interests include application security, performance, and data visualization.

 Teresa Pacht is a Senior Software Developer on the CHOIR project.
 Prior to joining Research IT she was with Stanford University Libraries for 9 years as a Systems Developer for their "Bench>Press" product, a web-based manuscript tracking and management services application.
 Teresa is a computer scientist and software professional with extensive system design and development experience across a wide range of applications including publishing, manufacturing, finance and supply chain management.

-Tina Seto is a Senior Clinical Data Engineer and is currently supporting the Oncoshare breast cancer research project, diverse data-intensive investigator-initiated research projects, Stanford's i2b2 implementation and the STRIDE project.
+Tina Seto is a Senior Clinical Data Engineer and is currently supporting the Oncoshare breast cancer research project, diverse data-intensive investigator-initiated research projects, Stanford's i2b2 implementation and the STARR project.
 She has a MS in Computer Science from Stanford and previously worked at Oracle and a startup before joining Research IT in 2009.